Barry Seal: In the U.S.

 Following the exposure of the Nicaraguan investigation, the DEA had to move quickly to arrest the cartel distributors in Miami.
 The DEA had been informed before the publication of the Jacoby article, so they were still able to have Seal set up a meeting with the chief cartel supervisor in Miami, Carlos Bustamonte, and arrested him on July 17, along with other cartel employees.

 The evidence acquired from the arrest, plus the evidence gathered by Seal, provided the basis for the first drug trafficking indictment in the U.S. against Escobar and the Ochoas.

 Despite the exposure, Seal was able to put together a second major undercover operation for the DEA later that year.
 This operation involved a long, complicated cocaine shipment from Bolivia, refueling in Colombia, refueling again in Texas, and delivering the cocaine in Las Vegas.
 The DEA refused to let Seal leave the country due to the danger he was in, so Seal arranged for his ex-brother-in-law William Bottoms to make the flight.
 The flight, in January 1985, was successful and led to arrests and convictions.

-In February, Seal also played a central role in an undercover operation against Norman Saunders, chief minister of the Turks and Caicos Islands, a former British colony south of the Bahamas.
+In February, Seal also played a central role in an undercover operation against Norman Saunders, chief minister of the Turks and Caicos Islands, a British colony south of the Bahamas.
 Saunders was videotaped paying a bribe to Seal in Miami, and was also successfully prosecuted.